pavodev/dmlawtool/README.md

         "id": 186,
         "label": "Parent node name",
-        "description": "<p>The description is displayed when clicking on a node</p>", "summary": ""The summary is displayed inside a popup when hovering the node", "default_expanded": "0",
+        "description": "<p>The description is displayed when clicking on a node</p>", "summary": "The summary is displayed inside a popup when hovering the node", "default_expanded": "0",
         "fill": "#1c76d7",
         "fill_gradient": "#1d3bb3",